Have you ever wondered where you could buy hay bales near you? Hay isn’t just for horses anymore.

 Now that we’ve finished talking about retail stores that might carry hay bales and straw bales, here are some other options for finding them.

-Craigslist can be a great place to find hay bales.
+Sites such as Craigslist and similar sites can be a great place to find hay bales.
 Just check under the For Sale area in the Farm & Garden subcategory.

 18. Local Farmers